Islam in Uttar Pradesh: Early history

 Zenith of the Ghaznavid Empire (1030 CE), with vassal states that included much of present-day Uttar Pradesh.

-The earliest traces of Islam in Uttar Pradesh can be traced back to the early 11th century (1000-1030CE), when the religion was introduced to the region through various Ghurid and Ghaznavid attacks and incursions.
+The earliest traces of Islam in Uttar Pradesh can be traced back to the early 11th century (1000 CE - 1030 CE), when the religion was introduced to the region through various Ghurid and Ghaznavid attacks and incursions.

 However, the first consolidated Muslim rule over much of Uttar Pradesh began after 1205 CE, when the region formed part of the various sultanates and was ruled from their capital, Delhi; as a result there arose a community in what is now Uttar Pradesh, referred to as Hindustani Musalmans.
-The term Hindustani Musalman was applied to Muslims who either converted to Islam or who had settled for a long time in India.
+The term Hindustani Musalman or Hindi Musalman was applied to Hindus, Buddhists and Jains who either converted to Islam or who had settled for a long time in India.
 They did not form a unified community as they were divided by ethnic, linguistic, and economic differences.
-When the Mongols rose to power under Genghis Khan, there was an influx of Muslim refugees into North India, a number of whom settled in the provincial kasbahs and brought administrators from Iran; painters from China; theologians from Samarkand, Nishapur and Bukhara.
-In Azamgharh, Mubarakpur, Mau, and Vanaras, a number of cultural norms arose over time which typified multiple Uttar Pradesh Muslim traditions.
-The Turkic Sultans of Delhi and their Mughal successors patronized the émigré Muslim culture: Islamic jurists of the Sunni Hanafi school, Persian literati who were Shia Ithnā‘ashariyyah, and Sufis of several orders, including the Chishti, Qadiri and Naqshbandi.
+When the Mongols rose to power under Genghis Khan, there was an influx of Muslim refugees into North India, a number of whom settled in the provincial qasbas and brought administrators from Iran; painters from China; theologians from Samarqand, Nishapur and Bukhara.
+In Azamgarh, Mubarakpur, Mau, and Varanasi, a number of cultural norms arose over time which typified multiple Uttar Pradesh Muslim traditions.
+The Turkic sultans of Delhi and their Mughal successors patronised the émigré Muslim culture: Islamic jurists of the Sunni Hanafi school, Persian literati who were Shi‘a Ithnā‘ashariyyah, and Sufis of several orders, including the Chishti, Qadiri, Suhrawardi and Naqshbandi.